Honeywell OneWireless Wireless Device Manager (WDM)

 Schedule — requires maintenance window

-HOTFIXUpgrade OneWireless WDM to version R322.5 or later
+HOTFIXUpdate OneWireless WDM to firmware version R322.5 or R331.1 or later

 Long-term hardening

-HARDENINGIf remote access is required, deploy a VPN with current security patches for secure administrative connectivity
+HARDENINGIf remote access to the WDM is required, configure a VPN with authentication and encryption; ensure the VPN concentrator is current with security updates